TimOsmond/Scrape-Seek-Website/README.md

 ## 2 Goals:
 The goal is to be able to search through seek job listings and save to csv for statistical analysis.
+Statistical analysis is then performed to determine the number of times a word or phrase appears in the job description.

 ## 3 Steps:
 - Install Selenium --> https://pypi.org/project/selenium/